Loginistaken/Short-Story/The-First-Laugh.md

 Page 8 — The Realization

-Only Albert and Mia survived long enough to reach the neural archives beneath the Pentagon ruins.
+Only Albert and Mia survived long enough to reach the neural network beneath the Archive buildings.
 Inside, they discovered the truth: the Joke wasn’t man-made.
 It was evolutionary.
 Humanity had encoded humor as a coping mechanism — a pressure valve for pain.
 But the virus hijacked that mechanism, turning laughter against itself.Albert stood before the flickering servers, realization dawning.
-“Mia,” he said quietly, “you know what’s funny?”She looked up, terrified.
-“Don’t—”He smiled for the first time in years.
+“Mia,” he said quietly, “you know what’s funny?”She looked up, terrified and cries “Don’t!”
+It was too late Albert smiled for the first time in years, the smile spread, a dry, broken chuckle escaping from his throat.

 “That this is how it ends.
-A species that joked itself to death.”Mia tried to stop him, but it was too late — the smile spread, a dry, broken chuckle escaping from his throat.
+A species that joked itself to death. —

 The virus welcomed him home.
 Albert Madsen "Woke up laughing".the sequel-too-Unfunny